LavaSlider/DSSparseArray/DSSparseArray.md

 The Block returns a Boolean value that indicates whether obj passed the test.
 #### Return value
 The indexes whose corresponding entries in the sparse array pass the test specified by *predicate*.
 If no objects in the sparse array pass the test, returns an empty index set.

+The method uses _Entries_ instead of _Objects_ in its name since the test can utilize the index or the object at each tested entry.
 #### Availability
 Available in OS X v10.6 and later.
 #### See Also